The Prophet Muhammad

 When the Chiefs of Mecca learned that their goods laden caravan was in possible danger, they quickly gathered a well-armed and well-equipped army of more than a thousand warriors.
 The army set out from Mecca under the leadership of Abu Jahal to confront the Muslims.
-When the Holy Prophetpbuh learned of the Meccans’ intentions, he gathered some 310 Muslims from among the Mohajireen and Ansar and set forth from Medinah.
+When the Holy Prophetsa learned of the Meccans’ intentions, he gathered some 310 Muslims from among the Mohajireen and Ansar and set forth from Medinah.
 The Muslims camped for the night at a place called Badr, a few miles south west of Medinah.
-Early on the morning of March 13, 624 A.D., the Holy Prophetpbuh arranged his small army into ranks and files and delivered a brief address on Jihad, fighting in the cause of God.
+Early on the morning of March 13, 624 C.E., the Holy Prophetsa arranged his small army into ranks and files and delivered a brief address on Jihad, fighting in the cause of God.

 Then, according to the Arab custom, three leaders of the Quraysh named Shaiba, Utba and Walid bin Utba challenged three Muslims to a single combat.
 Their challenge was accepted by Ali, Hamzah and Obadiah.
 Ali and Hamzah overpowered their opponents but Obaidah and Walid exchanged several blows and both fell down, severely wounded.